duzy/smart/README.md

 # Smart (Simpler Make ART) (Drafting)

 **Smart** is a [Semi-Functional Scripting Language]() designed to perform recursive tasks easily.
-It's written in [Go](http://golang.org) programming language.
+It's written in [Go](http://golang.org).
 It's still in drafting state, not finished for real use yet.

 [![GoDoc](https://godoc.org/github.com/duzy/smart/build?status.svg)](http://godoc.org/github.com/duzy/smart/build)

 ## Overview

 The language is inspired by [GNU make](https://www.gnu.org/software/make/).
-It's having same similar syntax as `makefile`, but a `smart` program is highly modularized, multi-dialect (extensible) and data-typed.
-In a `makefile`, there's only a global namespace, macros defined can later be referenced by any other macros or rules.
+It has a similar syntax to `Makefile`, but a `smart` program is highly modularized, multi-dialect (extensible) and data-typed.
+In a `Makefile`, there's only a global namespace, macros defined can later be referenced by any other macros or rules.
 In `smart`, symbols are contained in a module, and the major modules are projects.
 A project is designed to be executed in order to update outdated targets,